-Project Director Dr. Ari Lee Laskin, employed as a Film Producer for Helena instructor for MAPS Media Institute in Helena.
+Project Director Dr. Ari Lee Laskin, employed as a Film Producer for Helena College's TRIO Program, is also a Research Professor at Occidental College and a film instructor for MAPS Media Institute in Helena.
 He will work part-time for six months each year preparing and implementing the program.
 Ari has a PhD and MA in Visual Studies and an MA in Environmental Studies/Social Political Thought.
 He frequently works as a writer and editor in academic publishing and film programming, and he also serves on film festival juries.